RolandWarburton/knowledge/Linux/LAMP & WordPress.md

 ## Debugging

-### WordPress - Vlank white page
+### WordPress - Blank white page

-In the event that you get a blank white page after configuring wordpress, and by observice the page source and seeing the following code.
+In the event that you get a blank white page after configuring wordpress, and by observing the page source and seeing the following code.

 ```php
 <?php